-For full details on the profile of the employed base by agency and department type, gender, age and ethnicity as well as working practices and staff turnover, download the full IPA Agency Census 2018.
+For full details on the profile of the employed base by department type, gender, age and ethnicity as well as working practices and staff turnover, download the full IPA Agency Census 2018.
 The Census is free to IPA members and £25 for non-members.

 The 2018 IPA Agency Census was undertaken using an online questionnaire among 224 corporate member agencies between September and December 2018 alongside the Gender and Diversity Survey, elements of which are reported in this document.

 The responses received represent 79% of the estimated employed base.
 Profiles in this report are based on those agencies providing a full response to the section of the survey questionnaire to which it applies.